robmoore-i/JsonRestApi/kx-jsonrestapi-blog.md

   }]
 ```

-Once all of the API endpoints have been defined, all that's left is to tell the process to listen on a specific port.
+Once all of the api endpoints have been defined, all that's left is to tell the process to listen on a specific port.
 For example:

 ```
 .jra.listen 8000